Hope of Israel Ministries (Ecclesia of YEHOVAH):

 We read in Judaism by Rabbi Arthur Hertzberg, concerning the Feast of Trumpets:

-According to the Jewish understanding, the period of Messiah's judgment of the world begins on Rosh Hashanah, and is finalized and sealed ten days later, on Yom Kippur, with the fates of the righteous and the wicked being decided.
-Judgment begins on Rosh Hashanah, and the world enters into a period of judgment -- but the actual judgment is set and finished on Yom Kippur.
-Therefore, the ten days from Rosh Hashanah are known as the Ten Days of Repentance, for during this time mankind is encouraged to repent, and get right with YEHOVAH God, BEFORE the final "Judgment" is set!
+According to the Jewish understanding, the period of YEHOVAH's judgment of Israel begins on the Feast of Trumpets, and is finalized and sealed ten days later, on the Day of Atonement, with the fates of the righteous and the wicked Israelites being decided.
+Judgment begins on the Feast of Trumpets, and YEHOVAH's people Israel enter into a period of judgment -- but the actual judgment is set and finished on the Day of Atonement.
+Therefore, the ten days from the Feast of Trumpets are known as the Ten Days of Repentance for, during this time, Israelites are encouraged to repent, and get right with YEHOVAH God, BEFORE the final "Judgment" is set!

-In The Jewish Book of Why, we read that the entire period of introspection and self-examination actually begins during the month of Elul, thirty days prior to Rosh Hashanah.
+In The Jewish Book of Why, we read that the entire period of introspection and self-examination actually begins during the month of Elul, thirty days prior to the Feast of Trumpets.

 "Actually, the Days of Awe are much more than the ten day period from Rosh Hashanah to Yom Kippur.
 They commence a full month before Rosh Hashana with the beginning of the month of Elul.